 Disclaimer: This is not legal advice.
 We are not a law firm.
-This is our interpretation of the NYC Tenant Data Privacy Act.
-Please contact a licensed attorney if you need assistance interpreting any laws.
+This is our interpretation of the Tenant Data Privacy Act.
+Please contact a licensed attorney if you need assistance interpreting this or any laws.

 The NYC Tenant Data Privacy Act was passed on May 28, 2021.
 For New York City multifamily property owners and managers, this law might mean some changes to the way you currently operate your building.
 Want some clarification on what the Tenant Data Privacy Act (TDPA) will mean for you?
 Read on to find out.

 In this post, we explain what the Tenant Data Privacy Act is and how it will affect you.
 Then, we go over why it’s important to comply, and the specific steps you can take to make sure you comply.